 By the time he was seven, Posa had started playing the ukulele.
-While his mates were content with model planes and trains, Peter would scour the family vineyard for suitable pieces of wood to carve or cut into model guitar shapes.
-His father’s tools weren’t safe and neither was his mother’s clothes line wire, which would be cut and unravelled for the strings, with nails banged in on the guitar head for tuning keys.
+While his mates were content with model planes and trains, Posa would scour the family vineyard for suitable pieces of wood to carve or cut into model guitar shapes.
+His father’s tools weren’t safe and neither was his mother’s clothesline wire, which would be cut and unravelled for the strings, with nails banged in on the guitar head for tuning keys.

 Posa’s third single, released in 1961, was his version of ‘Wheels’ (originally by the American band The String-A-Longs), which reputedly went on to sell over 50,000 copies, making it the label’s biggest seller at the time.

-2,000 people tried to cram into the Woolworths downtown store where Posa was giving an in-store promotion for the record.
+2,000 people tried to cram into Woolworths’ Auckland store for an in-store promotion by posa.

 To underline the record’s massive popularity the lower part of Auckland’s Queen Street came to a grinding halt when 2,000 people tried to cram into the Woolworths downtown store where Posa was giving an in-store promotion for the record.

 After 11 singles and an album for Zodiac, Posa signed a three-year contract with Viking Records, who offered creative freedom and a publishing deal.
-His second release for his new label was ‘The White Rabbit’ which instantly made Posa a household name in New Zealand, the Pacific Islands and Australia where it was a Top 20 hit.
+His second release for his new label was ‘The White Rabbit’ which instantly made Posa a household name in New Zealand, the Pacific Islands, and Australia, where it was a Top 20 hit.

-To capitalise, Posa headlined his own national tour with Bill and Boyd and Max Merritt and The Meteors.
+To capitalise, Posa headlined his own national tour with Bill & Boyd and Max Merritt and The Meteors.
 A quick succession of hit records followed, including ‘The Mad Hatter’, ‘Grasshopper’, ‘Hitch Hiker’ and ‘Gonk’ – the latter penned by Posa himself as a tribute to the fluffy kids’ doll that was popular at the time.

 During this period of high demand and popularity Posa worked every night of the year except for two.
-Viking Records boss Ron Dalton and Posa’s manager Jim Haddleton secured an American release for ‘The White Rabbit’ and arranged for Posa to spend six months there touring, recording and promoting the record.
+Viking Records boss Ron Dalton and Posa’s manager Jim Haddleton secured an American release for ‘The White Rabbit’ and arranged for Posa to spend six months in the US, touring, recording and promoting the record.
 It was an exciting journey for Posa and he was given the opportunity to work in some of the world’s most famous studios, meeting some of the American artists that he most admired, including his hero Chet Atkins.

 Even though Billboard had given ‘The White Rabbit’ a B-plus rating, success had been limited in the States due to a lack of promotion by his US label Vee Jay Records, which was on the verge of bankruptcy.

-Posa continued to tour New Zealand, Australia and the South Pacific, where his popularity continued on the back of a staggering 17 albums, 15 EPs, and 13 singles during his three year Viking period, making Posa our most prolific recording artist during the 1960s.
+Posa continued to tour New Zealand, Australia and the South Pacific, where his popularity continued on the back of a staggering 17 albums, 15 EPs, and 13 singles during his three-year Viking period, making him our most prolific recording artist during the 1960s.
 His popularity was so immense in the Pacific Islands that he was anointed as an honorary chief in Fiji and was constantly referred to as “King Peter”.

 A car accident in 1970 resulted in long-term health issues for Posa, eventually sidelining his music career, which ground to a halt in the middle of that decade.
 He would not record again until the end of the 1990s.

-Posa’s composition ‘Rose (Can I Share A Bed With You)’ as recorded by Toni Williams achieved gold record status after becoming a hit in 1976.
+His composition ‘Rose (Can I Share A Bed With You)’, as recorded by Toni Williams, achieved gold record status after becoming a hit in 1976.

 In 2012 Sony Music released White Rabbit – The Very Best Of Peter Posa which claimed the No.1 album spot for six weeks, making it the second longest running No.1 album of 2012.

-At the 2013 New Zealand Music Awards Peter Posa took out the award for the biggest selling New Zealand album of 2012-13.
-Not bad for a catalogue of four plus decade old songs.
+At the 2013 New Zealand Music Awards, Posa took out the award for the biggest selling New Zealand album of 2012-13.
+Not bad for a catalogue of songs dating back more than 40 years.